Bounds on Sphere Sizes in the Sum-Rank Metric and Coordinate-Additive Metrics: Bounds on Spheres in the Sum-rank Metric

 \section{Bounds on Spheres in the Sum-rank Metric}

 In this section we derive improved closed-form upper and lower bounds on the size of a sphere in the sum-rank metric.
-Hence, we fix $m$,$\eta$ and $q$ and we use $\NM_q(m,\eta, t)$ to denote the number of matrices of rank $t$ over $\F_q^{m \times \eta}$.
-For $a, b \in \N$ we define the $\boldsymbol{q}$-\textbf{binomial coefficient} as
+Hence we fix $m$, $\eta$ and $q$ and we use $\NM_q(m,\eta, t)$ to denote the number of matrices of rank $t$ over $\F_q^{m \times \eta}$.
+Following~\eqref{eq:exact_sphere_size}, an exact formula for the size of the $\ell$-dimensional sphere of radius $t$ in the sum-rank metric is given by